mrdk/mind/doc/words.rst

 .. word:: abort

-      Stop the interpretation of the currently read text stream and return to the interactive mode by executing `'abort`.
+      Stop the interpretation of the currently read text stream and return to the interactive mode by executing :word:`'abort`.

 .. word:: 'abort		( -- addr )